Exhibitions

 UTS Central, Level 7

-In celebration of the launch of our 2022 Creative in Residence Katy B Plummer, the BOOKWITCH invites you to be a guest at THE BIBLIOMANCY FEAST.
+In celebration of the launch of our 2022 Creative in Residence Katy B Plummer, the BOOKWITCH invited you to be a guest at THE BIBLIOMANCY FEAST.

 BOOK WITCH is our friendly Library ghost who wants to be helpful to all of us.
 She invites us to consider that the world is wild and unknowable and that it is constantly speaking to us, offering to bring us into conversations that are intimate, playful and thick with meaning.